"Good coaching can make all the difference in your success." Rich Huttner

 Carol was head of sales who was promoted to the VP Sales & Marketing slot.
 I helped her understand the broader scope of her new role.
 She wrote me:

 “Things are going great so far.
 Bob (CEO) called me a Hero after our worldwide Sales & Service Meeting last week which I led.
 One of my colleagues nominated me for The President’s Award for the last fiscal.
 You sure were right on when you helped me see my new role was like becoming the General Manager of a sports club rather than its team manager.
 My new job includes supporting and developing the managers in many departments who now report to me.
-Your advice about starting out with a listening tour was invaluable.
+Our discussion about starting out with a listening tour was invaluable.
 I’ve had great success, and I love the new job!!
 Thanks again for all your coaching that helped me solidify the promotion.”

 Partially as a result of the coaching, Tony quickly matured in his role.
 He successfully led his company’s pilot project, resulting in a $20 M hospital system infection-control contract.
 His company has now embarked on its planned steep growth trajectory.